-Assistance animals play a vital role in supporting people with different disabilities, such as those related to vision, hearing, physical, medical, and mental health conditions.
+Assistance animals play a vital role in supporting people with a diverse range of disabilities, such as those related to vision, hearing, physical, medical, and mental health conditions.
 Recognised under the Disability Discrimination Act 1992, assistance animals enjoy full access public facilities.

 According to the Disability Discrimination Act 1992 (Cth) (DDA), an assistance animal is a dog or other trained animal that: